Work samples

 Installation view of "Flag Studies (Value Studies Series)"

-The term "Export Quality" in Philippine marketing signals that a product is higher end and produced with more care and better ingredients simply because it's created for a foreign consumer.
-If so, what does "Local Quality" denote?
-This piece is a meditation on Philippine feminine identity in the Western imagination and its entanglements with exploited gendered labor and desire.
-I recreated a walis tambo (broom in Tagalog) and exchanged the bristles with human hair.
-I wanted the look of exoticized straight black Asian hair to be readily recognizable.
-"Export Quality" is woven on the handle, which is also fairly common for walis tambo often sold to tourists.
+In the Philippines, the term "Export Quality" denotes that a product is produced with more care and better ingredients simply because it's created for a foreign consumer.
+It is often woven into the handles of colorful decorative versions of tiger grass brooms known as "walis tambo", created for tourist shops all over the Philippines.
+This piece is a meditation on Philippine feminine identity in the Western imagination and its entanglements with exploited gendered labor and exoticized desire.
+I recreated the walis tambo and exchanged the bristles with long black human hair, imitating the look and style of hair associated with essentialized Asian feminine identity in the west.

 Also shown is a photo series called "Wish You Were Her" wherein the broom is photographed in different landmarks around Washington, DC.